 Renewable Energy Mix in Canada Today

-But the last five years have told a different story.
-Between 2019 and 2024, Canada’s installed capacity for wind, solar, and storage jumped 46%.
-That includes nearly 5 GW of new wind projects, 2 GW of utility-scale solar, and 200 MW of energy storage.
+But the last six years have told a different story.
+Between 2020 and 2025, Canada’s installed capacity for wind, solar, and storage jumped 52%.
+That includes nearly 6 GW of new wind projects, 3 GW of utility-scale solar, and 400 MW of energy storage.

 Regional differences are striking.
 Hydro holds the grid in Quebec and BC.
 Alberta and Saskatchewan have leaned into wind farms, while Ontario and the Prairies are quietly building solar capacity on rooftops and farmland.